TERTIARY QUALIFICATIONS

 FACP M.Hlth.Sc.
 (Neurological Physiotherapy) B.AppSc (Physiotherapy)

-Upon her return to Sydney in 1995, Liz accepted a position as a neurology educator at Royal Prince Alfred Hospital.
-This position involved clinical teaching and education for undergraduate physiotherapy students.
-As an educator Liz decided to gain additional formal education, by completing a Masters of Health Science (Neurological Physiotherapy) in 1999.
+When I came back to Sydney in 1995, I took a role as a neurology educator at Royal Prince Alfred Hospital.
+I was involved in clinical teaching for undergraduate physiotherapy students, which was both challenging and rewarding.
+During this time, I also decided to pursue further study and completed a Master of Health Science in Neurological Physiotherapy in 1999.